Aditi27garg/Recruitment_Funnel_Dashboard/README.md

   that at all.
 - Bangalore is the only city where more offers get declined than accepted.
-Pull it out, look at it separately — the compensation bands need a review.
+Pull it out, look at it separately, the compensation bands need a review.
 - One recruiter is closing at nearly double the rate of another.
 That's a skill gap, not a pipeline gap.
   It's fixable with the right coaching.

 ## What I Used

-Power BI and DAX — conversion metrics across funnel stages, recruiter performance comparisons, salary gap analysis by job level, and source channel benchmarking.
+Power BI and DAX - conversion metrics across funnel stages, recruiter performance comparisons, salary gap analysis by job level, and source channel benchmarking.